Dr Rumana Newlands

 Biography

 Rumana graduated from the Rajiv Gandhi University of Health Sciences (India) in Pharmacy and qualified as a registered pharmacist in India.
-After graduating, she worked as a pharmaceutical researcher and gained experience designing and running clinical drug trials.
-She also obtained a diploma and an MSc in Health Management and an MSc in Public Health and Health Services Research.
-In 2016, she completed a PhD in Health Sciences at the University of Aberdeen in the area of clinical trial design and evaluation (using mixed methods and involving potential stakeholders).
-Her PhD project title was “Design and Outcomes of a feasibility Randomised Controlled Trial of Lifestyle Intervention in Women Treated for Breast Cancer".
+Following graduation, she worked as a pharmaceutical researcher and gained experience designing and running clinical drug trials.
+She subsequently obtained an MSc in Health Management and an MSc in Public Health and Health Services Research.
+In 2016, she was awarded a PhD in Health Sciences from the University of Aberdeen.
+Her doctoral research focused on clinical trial design and evaluation using mixed-methods approaches and stakeholder engagement.
+Her PhD thesis was titled: “Design and Outcomes of a Feasibility Randomised Controlled Trial of Lifestyle Intervention in Women Treated for Breast Cancer".

-She joined the Health Services Research Unit in 2012 as a Research Assistant on the SUDDICU study (a study of infection control practices in intensive care units).
-Since then, she has contributed to several projects: the C-GALL (a randomised controlled trial of uncomplicated gallstone disease) study, the development of core outcome set (COS) for symptomatic uncomplicated gallstone disease, Registry-based RCTs in Surgery, the TRiaDS implementation Research Programme (Pharmacy, Optometry and Dentistry), the STEER (aimed to develop and pilot theoretically informed, participant-centred, evidence-based interventions to improve retention of participants in clinical trials) and the PREP-AI-R (aimed at preparing to evaluate an artificial intelligence assisted diagnostic tool for breast cancer detection in a real-world setting).
-Currently, she is contributing to two clinical trials: REINFORCE (evaluation of robot-assisted surgical services in NHS) and PARTIAL (a randomised trial of partial vs radical nephrectomy for renal cell carcinoma).
+She joined the Aberdeen Centre for Evaluation (formerly the Health Services Research Unit) in 2012, contributing initially to the SUDDICU study, which examined infection control practices in intensive care units.
+Since then, she has worked across a broad portfolio of methodological and applied health services research: C-GALL (a randomised controlled trial of uncomplicated gallstone disease); the development of core outcome set (COS) for symptomatic uncomplicated gallstone disease; Registry-based RCTs in Surgery; the TRiaDS implementation Research Programme (Pharmacy, Optometry and Dentistry); STEER (developing and piloting evidence-based interventions to improve participant retention in clinical trials); PREP-AI-R (preparing for the evaluation of an AI-assisted diagnostic tool for breast cancer detection in a real-world setting); REINFORCE (evaluation of robot-assisted surgical services in the NHS) and PARTIAL (evaluation of a randomised trial comparing partial versus radical nephrectomy for renal cell carcinoma).

 Memberships and Affiliations